Enforcement of European patents

 Proposals have been long discussed to create a true unitary European patent system across Europe and especially across the European Union (EU), i.e. a European patent system wherein the enforcement of European-wide patents would be dealt at a supranational level rather than at a national level.
 These projects include the European Union patent (formerly named "Community patent") and the European Patent Litigation Agreement (EPLA).
-The European Union patent is about to come to fruition, whereas the EPLA proposal has been dropped.
+The European patent with unitary effect and the UPC entered into force on June 1, 2023, whereas the EPLA proposal has been dropped.

-The enforcement of European patents is therefore characterized by a fragmented system with "variegated national approaches towards patent-related litigations and (...) the possibility of having opposite decisions (and hence outcome) in case of parallel litigations."
+Until June 1, 2023, the enforcement of European patents was therefore characterized by a fragmented system with "variegated national approaches towards patent-related litigations and (...) the possibility of having opposite decisions (and hence outcome) in case of parallel litigations."

 Extent of protection

 A first aspect relating to the infringement of European patents which is prescribed in the EPC is the extent of protection conferred by a European patent. reads: